Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 Lies face down on a muddy verge

-And the young man who fired the gun
+The young man who fired the gun

-Did he believe when it all began
+Did he believe when the war began

-tearstained cheeks and unspoken fears
+Tearstained cheeks unspoken fears

-A pretty young girl throws a flower
+A patriotic woman throws a flower

 Caught up in the passion of the hour

-For once they all were babes in arms
+All of them were babes in arms

-All the names now carved in stone
+The rows of names now carved in stone

-And the cattle trucks that rattle by
+The cattle trucks that rattled by

-Did the watchers stop to question why
+Did passers by stop to question why

 Mothers, fathers, sons and daughters